jagzapsagar/rewardpointapi/README.md

-# Spring Boot Project with PostgrSql Database
+# Spring Boot Project with H2 Database

 This is a Spring Boot-based RESTful application that manages customer transactions and computes reward points based on business rules,